 - Houses built on a foundation, or permanently fixed dwellings;

 - Houses built on trailers, like RVs or mobile homes, that can be moved from place to place.

 You can also buy a ready-made tiny house, like these high-end models from Wheelhaus, and have it delivered to your lot.
 Tiny houses can be made of recycled materials, shipping containers or old horse trailers.
-They may even float, like these tiny houseboats.

 Where Can You Live In a Tiny House?